prisma/prisma1/docs/1.3/04-Reference/01-Introduction/02-GraphQL-Server-Development.md

 **Dynamic bindings** are commonly used in dynamic programming languages (such as JavaScript).
 They don't require an additional build step (as is the case for static bindings).
 The method invocations on the `binding` instance are translated to GraphQL queries only at runtime.
 This still provides the major benefit of using the concise and simple binding syntax.
 Benefits like build-time error checking and auto-completion can still be achieved using appropriate build tools.

-## Architecture primer: 2 GraphQL API layers
+## Architecture primer: Two GraphQL API layers

 When building GraphQL servers with Prisma, you're dealing with two GraphQL APIs: